-Identify if the activity is Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 1 (GN No. R. 983) Describe the portion of the development that relates to the applicable listed activity as per the project description. development / development and operational / decommissioning / expansion / expansion and operational.
-N/A Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 3 (GN No. R. 985) Describe the portion of the development that relates to the applicable listed activity as per the project description.
-Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational.
-3 "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height- but excluding attachments to existing buildings and masts on rooftops". i.
-Western Cape: "i.
-All areas outside urban areas; ii.
-Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority, or zoned for a conservation purpose, within urban areas; or iii.
-Areas zoned for use as public open space or equivalent zoning within urban areas".
-The proposed development of a 30m high telecommunication mast that is located outside the urban area of Hermanus.
-Development and Operational
+Listed Assessn be the relevant Basic December 41 - a continue of the Identify if the activity is nent Activity(ies) in writing as ing Notice 1 b.
+R. 983) Describe the portion of the development that relates to the applicable listed activity as per the project description. development / development and operational / decommissioning / expansion / expansion and operational.
+N/A 11// No(s): Assessn per List pe the relevant Basic nent Activity(ies) in writing as ing Notice 3 o.
+R. 985) Describe the portion of the development that relates to the applicable listed activity as per the project description.
+Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational. towers for broadd development of masts or of any material or type used telecommunication asting or radio transmission ses where the mast or tower- previou and to be placed on a site not usly used for this purpose; exceed 15 metres in height- existin rooftop The proposed development of a 30m high telecommunications mast that Development and Operational "i.
+All a ii.
+A conser Develo adopte authori conser urban a iii.
+Are open s pment Frameworks d by the competent ty, or zoned for a is located outside the urban area of Eendekuil.